manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 The quorum matching operator introduces a type of fuzzy matching.
 It will match only those documents that meet a given threshold of specified words.
 In the example above (`"the world is a wonderful place"/3`), it will match all documents containing at least 3 of the 6 specified words.
 The operator is limited to 255 keywords.
 Instead of an absolute number, you can also provide a value between 0.0 and 1.0 (representing 0% and 100%), and Manticore will match only documents containing at least the specified percentage of the given words.
 The same example above could also be expressed as `"the world is a wonderful place"/0.5`, and it would match documents with at least 50% of the 6 words.

-The quorum operator also supports the `OR` operator.
-Only one alternative from each group contributes to the match count.
+The quorum operator supports the `OR` operator.
+Only one word from each `OR` group counts toward the match.
 Examples:

 ```sql
 "( ( a b c ) | d ) e f g"/0.5